Public-Annotation-Network/management/README.md

 ## Problems to Solve

-The goal of having public annotations is to provide users a transparent overview of information and public opinions avaiable on the internet.
-Although there are already a few (public) annotation softwares on the market that are open source, the exisiting services are mainly using centralized storage and hence are prone to censorship.
+The goal of having public annotations is to provide users a transparent overview of information and public opinions available on the internet.
+Although there are already a few (public) annotation softwares on the market that are open source, the existing services are mainly using centralized storage and hence are prone to censorship.

 ## MVP Concept